15-10276/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-# CodeBook - Tidy Data
+# CodeBook - Dictionary Data

 This is a part of a data set that recompiled the results of *“experiments \[that\] have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING,